windingwind/zotero-better-notes/README.md

 ### Other Features

 - Quick Note: convert annotation to note with one click.
-- Resize images with right-click menu.
+- Resize images with a right-click menu.
 - Preview images with double-click/ctrl-click.

 ## 🧲 API